awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### sysprep<a name="ec2launch-v2-settings-sysprep"></a>

-Resets the service state, updates `unattend.xml`, disables RDP, and executes Sysprep\.
+Resets the service state, updates `unattend.xml`, disables RDP, and runs Sysprep\.

 **Example:**